functional-art/functional-art.github.com/2016/cfp.md

 Demo proposals will be published on the FARM website.

-#### Calls for help
+#### Calls for collaboration

-Calls for help should describe a need for technology or expertise related to the FARM theme.
+Calls for collaboration should describe a need for technology or expertise related to the FARM theme.
 Examples may include but are not restricted to: